RodneyFinkel/groq_deepgram_agent/README.md

 BERT LLM to build vector embeddings for the user message and uploaded documents that undergo cosine similarity testing to find the most relevant for LLM context management.

-DB connection through SQLAlchemy for documents, transcription sessions, user registration and vector embeddings of the uploaded documents.
+DB connection through SQLAlchemy/Chroma for vectorised embeddings of context documents and user queries, transcription sessions.

 The demo is designed to stream STT and TTS to enhance speed.